Katherine Dodds

+In 2019 Mark Achbar granted Katherine and Hello Cool World worldwide rights to manage the brand and distribution for The Corporation and his previous film Manufacturing Consent, Noam Chomsky and the Media.
+Both films are now available on Dodds' Cool World YouTube channel.

 In 2016 Dodds was profiled as an "Impact Producer" in Tracey Friesen's book "Story Money Impact: Funding Media for Social Change"(Routledge, 2016).
 Dodds is currently the Impact Producer for "The New Corporation" - the sequel to the first film which is being directed by Joel Bakan and Jennifer Abbott.
 She is directing the digital media companion project "TheNewCorporation.app," alongside a new platform for impact engagement"Cool.World".
 Dodds and Bakan pitched their impact campaign at the November 2018 Good Pitch Vancouver.
 July 19, 2021 Bakan and Dodds filed a constitutional challenge accuses Twitter, Canadian government of failing to protect freedom of expression and democracy over refusal to allow ads about Canadian documentary film, due to Twitter's refusal to boost an ad for The New Corporation.

 In 1992 Dodds worked as marketing manager for Adbusters magazine, and worked as an associate editor from 1992-1997 during which time she gave talks representing Adbusters' work and campaigns.
-She directed the 'uncommercial' Obsession Fetish, which parody's Calvin Klein, and addressed eating disorders with the tagline "The beauty industry is the beast".
+She directed the 'uncommercial' Obsession Fetish, which parodies Calvin Klein, and addressed eating disorders with the tagline "The beauty industry is the beast".

+In 2023 Dodds started working with Adbusters magazine again, helping with their new book "Manifesto for World Revolution", and as a contributing editor.

 Dodds is the writer of Picturing Transformation Nexw-áyantsut a book published in October 2013 by Figure 1 Publishing.
 The book features the photographic artwork of Uts'am Witness Project co-founder Nancy Bleck and was written with Bleck and Squamish Nation Hereditary Chief Bill Williams.

 Education

 Dodds studied painting at the University of Victoria in the 1980s, graduating with an honours BFA in 1985.
-She got an MA with distinction from the University of Leeds, UK in 1998 in feminist theory and the visual arts.
+She got an MA with distinction from the University of Leeds, UK (Department of Fine Art and Cultural Studies) in 1998 in feminist theory and the visual arts.